Toruń: Culture

+The internationally renowned film festival Camerimage was founded in Toruń in 1993, and has been held annually in the city since 2019.
+In 2024, with Australian actress Cate Blanchett as jury president, the 32nd International Film Festival of the Art of Cinematography Camerimage screened Steve McQueen's historical war drama Blitz, the first half of Jon M. Chu's two-part musical fantasy film Wicked, and the world premiere of Joel Souza's western film Rust.

 Toruń has two drama theatres (Teatr im.
 Wilama Horzycy with three stages and Teatr Wiczy), two children's theatres (Baj Pomorski and Zaczarowany Świat), two music theatres (Mała Rewia, Studencki Teatr Tańca), and numerous other theatre groups.
 The city hosts, among others events, the international theatre festival, "Kontakt", annually in May.

 A building called Baj Pomorski has recently been completely reconstructed.
 It is now one of the most modern cultural facilities in the city, with its front elevation in the shape of a gigantic chest of drawers.
 It is located at the south-east edge of the Old Town.
 Toruń has two cinemas including a Cinema City, which has over 2,000 seats.

 Over ten major museums document the history of Toruń and the region.
 Among others, the "House of Kopernik" and the accompanying museum commemorate Nicolaus Copernicus and his revolutionary work, the university museum reveals the history of the city's academic past.

 The Tony Halik Travelers' Museum (Muzeum Podróżników im.
 Tony Halika) was established in 2003 after Elżbieta Dzikowska donated to citizens of Toruń a collection of objects from various countries and cultures following the death of her husband, famous explorer and writer, Toruń native, Tony Halik.
 It is managed by the District Museum in Toruń.

 The Centre of Contemporary Art (Centrum Sztuki Współczesnej - CSW) opened in June 2008 and is one of the most important cultural facilities of this kind in Poland.
 The modern building is located in the very centre of the city, adjacent to the Old Town.
 The Toruń Symphonic Orchestra (formerly the Toruń Chamber Orchestra) is well-rooted in the Toruń cultural landscape.

 Toruń is home to a planetarium (located downtown) and an astronomical observatory (located in nearby village of Piwnice).
 The latter boasts the largest radio telescope in Central Europe with a diameter of 32 m, second only to the Effelsberg 100 m radio telescope.

-Toruń is well known for Toruń gingerbread, a type of piernik often made in elaborate molds.
-Muzeum Piernika in Toruń is Europe's only museum dedicated to gingerbread.
+Toruń is well known for gingerbread, a type of piernik often made in elaborate molds.
+Museum of Toruń Gingerbread is a large museum dedicated to it.
+There are also several gingerbread workshops in the town that offer hands-on experiences for tourists, including the popular Living Museum of Gingerbread.
 The 15-year-old composer Fryderyk Chopin was smitten with Toruń gingerbread when he visited his godfather, Fryderyk Skarbek, there in the summer of 1825.

 Toruń is a center of conservative Roman Catholic culture.
 Redemptorist Tadeusz Rydzyk has organized here Radio Maryja, Telewizja Trwam, a college whose students contribute to the mentioned media.
 Now a museum is being constructed.